-For a list of supported smart cards and additional system requirements, see Supported and Unsupported Smart Card Readers and Smart Card Minimum System Requirements (on page 120).
+For a list of supported smart cards and additional system requirements, see Supported Smart Card Readers (on page 147), Unsupported Smart Card Readers (on page 148) and Smart Card Minimum System Requirements (on page 145).

 When mounted onto the target server, the card reader and smart card will cause the server to behave as if they had been directly attached.